 Share the news and inspire others!

 Speak Out to Community Members.
 In addition to contacting your legislators, send copies of your piece to other influential members of the community with ties to your issue.

 Keep Your Issue in the News.
 Make sure to let your RESULTS partners, friends and family know that you’ve been published so they can respond with a letter to the editor and keep the issue in the news.

 RESULTS Wants to Hear About Your Success!
-Send a copy of your op-ed (hard copy or scan, if possible) to the RESULTS Media staff, and share it with the rest of the RESULTS community via the listserv so we can congratulate you and benefit from your inspiration!
+Send a copy of your op-ed (hard copy or scan, if possible, along with the link) to the RESULTS staff and share it with the rest of the RESULTS community via the listserv so we can congratulate you and benefit from your inspiration!